Practicing and Learning a Language Can Be Fun!

 5. English Grammar App

-To increase your English vocabulary, be sure to change your language setting to English!
+To increase your English vocabulary, change your language setting to English, and you’ll soon add a bunch of new vocabulary to your repertoire!

-While these recommendations are geared towards (designed to be suitable for) iPhone uses, many of these apps are also available on Android.
+While these recommendations are geared towards (designed to be suitable for) iPhone users, many of these apps are also available on Android.

 For additional recommendations and resources, check out my Recommendations and Resources page.